Case study · Solo founder · 2026

 Signals

-- Personal experience: Years of failed budgeting spreadsheets taught me that tracking everything daily was the friction point.
+- Personal experience.
+Years of failed budgeting spreadsheets taught me that tracking everything daily was the friction point.

-- Competitive analysis: Looked at YNAB, Wealthsimple, and others.
+- Competitive analysis.
+Looked at YNAB, Wealthsimple, and others.
 Most emphasize transaction tracking with limited forecasting support.

-- Research on cash flow volatility: JPMorgan Chase Institute found median family income changes 36% month to month, and 65% lack enough buffer to handle that volatility.
+- Research on cash flow volatility.
+JPMorgan Chase Institute found median family income changes 36% month to month, and 65% lack enough buffer to handle that volatility.
 Spending shifts around 29% monthly too.

-- Research on budgeting tool failure: A peer reviewed study found users discontinued budgeting tools because entering expenses and monitoring categories felt challenging.
+- Research on budgeting tool failure.
+A peer reviewed study found users discontinued budgeting tools because entering expenses and monitoring categories felt challenging.
 Adherence matters more than completeness.

 Users do not need every transaction to feel in control.
-They need a clear forecast and a safe-to-spend number.
+They need a clear forecast and a safe to spend number.The aha

 If the app could simulate tight days ahead of time, it could reduce anxiety without turning budgeting into a second job.

-What I Built
+What I built

 Forecasting inputs

-- Income (one time, weekly, bi weekly, monthly, or yearly)
+- Income (one time, weekly, bi weekly, monthly, or yearly).

-- Expenses (same recurrence options as income)
+- Expenses with the same recurrence options as income.

-- Daily allowance (set globally from the Manage tab)
+- Daily allowance set globally from the Manage tab.

 Core experiences

-- Calendar view with running balance per day, color coded tinting (green, yellow, red), and month summary
+- Calendar view with running balance per day, color coded tinting (green, yellow, red), and month summary.

-- One active ledger at a time with an account switcher for multi account support
+- One active ledger at a time with an account switcher for multi account support.

-- Insights tab (Pro): balance projection chart, expense pie chart, cash flow waterfall, recurring vs one time area chart
+- Insights tab (Pro): balance projection chart, expense pie chart, cash flow waterfall, recurring vs one time area chart.

-- Multi step onboarding wizard to guide first time setup
+- Multi step onboarding wizard to guide first time setup.

-- Pro plans: 12 month future view, unlimited history, full Insights dashboard, unlimited items
+- Pro plans: 12 month future view, unlimited history, full Insights dashboard, unlimited items.

 I iterated directly in the product using AI assisted development, collapsing the feedback loop from days to minutes.